 I used pansies growing outside my back door to make these.
-Pansies are edible flowers, as are nasturtiums, borage, violets, roses, calendula and lavender.
-I always see spring rolls made with shrimp showing through the last layer of rice paper, so I figured I’d get all fancy and put flowers in there.
+Pansies are edible flowers, as are nasturtiums, borage, violets, roses, calendula, lavender and many other flowers.
+I usually see spring rolls made with shrimp showing through the last layer of rice paper, so I figured I’d get fancy and put some flowers in there.
 I like the way it looks.
 This would be a fun dish to serve at a shower or May Day party.

 For the rolls, soak bean thread noodles in hot water for 20 minutes till soft.

 Use a mandolin (or incredible patience and a knife) slice cucumbers and carrots into matchsticks, or just grate them on a box grater.

 Heat peanut oil in a skillet.
 Cut a block of organic tofu into 4 long rectangles and dredge in rice flour.
 Fry the tofu in the peanut oil till crisp and set aside.

 In a frying pan, heat some water and then turn off the heat.
 Soak a rice paper wrapper till it softens a little bit then remove it to a plate so it can continue to soak up the water.

 Once the rice wrapper is soft, place lettuce, cilantro, some of the carrots, cucumbers and a few crushed peanuts, some bean thread noodles, chopped mango, and roll 2/3 of the way.
 At the final roll, tuck the pansies in, face down and roll the rest of the way.

 Serve with spicy peanut dipping sauce: In a bowl combine the juice of 1 lime, 1 tblsp white vinegar, 1 tblsp palm sugar, 1 tblsp warm water, 1 crushed garlic clove, 1/2 tsp fresh grated ginger, some crushed peanuts, and 1/4 to 1/2 tsp chili paste.